mantl/mantl/docs/bare-metal/README.md

     NM_CONTROLLED=no
     ONBOOT="yes"

-the dns lines are going to have to change once consul is up.
+The dns lines are going to have to change once consul is up.

 NOTE: in centos 7 /etc/resolv.conf is a generated file.

 You could also put the dns lines in /etc/sysconfig/network.

-permanently change your hostname with
+Permanently change your hostname with:

     hostnamectl set-hostname edge22